bamsbamx/NFCScreenOFF/README.md

 Run:
 `smali a -o classes.dex NfcNci/`

-And copy classes.dex into original NfcNci.apk (worked with 7-Zip for me).
-(OPTIONAL) You can zipalign if you want
+And copy generated classes.dex into original NfcNci.apk (worked with 7-Zip for me).
+(OPTIONAL) You can zipalign the APK if you want

 ## 5.-Install the MODded APK